bilalgodesto/magicfit/README.md

 - Run the command in terminal in the root of this folder `flutter pub get`
 - Project is setup and we are ready to perfom testing
 - All the test scripts are written in `test` folder in the root.
-- Run the command in terminal in the root of this project folder `flutter test test/login_controller_test.dart`
+- Run the command in terminal in the root of this project folder `flutter test test/workout_controller_test.dart`

-  This command will run the `test` which is in `test\login_controller_test.dart` all the test in this file `login_controller_test.dart` will be run and output will be shown in terminal
+  This command will run the `test` which is in `test\workout_controller_test.dart` all the test in this file `workout_controller_test.dart` will be run and output will be shown in terminal

 # TYPES OF TEST [FLUTTER]